-Ready for an island getaway (no passports required)?
+Ready for a Singapore island getaway (no passports required)?
 Have you been to Lazarus Island and St John’s Island just 30 minutes from Singapore?
+There’s now accommodation on Lazarus plus water sports too.

 If you are looking for some holiday feels without the travel, why not explore the islands just off Singapore?
 Lazarus Island and St. John’s Island, two of the eight Southern Islands of Singapore are just a quick 30-minute trip away (or 15 mins from Sentosa!).
 The other islands off Singapore are Kusu Island, Pulau Seringat, Pulau Tekukor, Sentosa and two Sisters’ Islands.
 Here’s everything you need to know to plan your day at Lazarus Island and St John’s Island!